ni/webvi-examples/UtilizeSkylineDataServices/Readme.md

 > **Note**: You can automatically launch and view the web application locally by right-clicking the web application in SystemDesigner and then clicking **Run**.

 ## Hosting Overview
-After you create a web application and build the package in LabVIEW NXG 2.1 Web Module, you need to move it to a web server.
+After you create a web application and build the package in LabVIEW NXG 2.1.1 Web Module, you need to move it to a web server.
 This enables administrators to access it from a web browser.
 Copy your entire web application output directory to any web server you choose.
 > **Note:** To navigate to your web application output on your machine, click **Locate directory in Windows Explorer** on the **Document** tab of your web application component document.
 You can also access the build output by navigating to your web application’s project folder manually (`\UtilizeSkylineDataServices\Builds`).

-Furthermore, this project includes a distribution document (`WebApp.lvdist`), which can be used to build a package (`.nipkg`).
+Furthermore, this project includes a distribution document (`WebApp.lvdist`), which you can use to build a package (`.nipkg`).
 A package is also required for hosting a web application on SystemLink Cloud.
 [Go here](http://www.ni.com/documentation/en/labview/2.1/application-builder/distributing-app-lib/) to learn more about distributing applications.

 ## Local Hosting
 Follow the instructions below to host the web app on a web server.